DimiMikadze/express-react-redux-starter/readme.md

 Start production server

-Note: We are using pm2 for production server, you should install it on server via 'npm install pm2 -g'. if you don't want to use pm2, just change pm2 with node in package.json file in scripts section.

 ````
 npm run start
 ````

+Note: We are using pm2 for production server, you should install it on server via 'npm install pm2 -g'. if you don't want to use pm2, just change pm2 with node in package.json file in scripts section.

+### Contributing

+contributions are welcome!

+### License

+MIT